TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 We can use the second argument of `make` to set the buffer length.

 A send does not block a goroutine if the number of elements in the channel is less than the buffer length.
 Otherwise, the send blocks the goroutine.
 A read works in a similar way.

+#### Goroutine select

+The `select` statement pauses a goroutine until it can execute one of its communication cases.
+If multiple are ready, it randomly choose one of them to execute.

+We can specify a `default` case for it to send or receive without blocking when other cases are not ready.

+### Mutex

+We use Mutual-exclusion (Mutex) to let a variable be accessed by one goroutine at a time.
+Go provides the `sync.Mutex` type and its methods, `Lock`, and `Unlock`, to achieve this.

 ## Dependency management